10 Best IoT Cloud Platforms 2021

 Microsoft is taking its Internet of Things cloud services very seriously.
 They have cloud storage, machine learning, and IoT services, and have even developed their own operating system for IoT devices.
 This means they intend to provide a complete IoT solution provider.

 The pricing is done in 4 tiers based on how much data your devices will generate.
 Below 8,000 messages per unit per day is free.
 It does get complicated when you start to integrate with other Microsoft services, but they have a great pricing calculator to help you out.

-Like Amazon, Google, Oracle and IBM, Microsoft also has some other cool services you can use on their could platform.
-These include things like machine learning a data analytics so you can build some really cool applications. check out our article here for more info.
+Like Amazon, Google, Oracle and IBM, Microsoft also has some other cool services you can use on their cloud platforms.
+These include things like machine learning data analytics so you can build some really cool applications.
+Check out our article here for more info.